Harshahuddalli/Sign-Language-Detection/README.md

+A simple Sign Language Detection model using Machine Learning to recognize and classify sign language gestures from images.
-Clone or Download this repository to your local system.
+1.Clone or Download this repository to your local system.
-Install the required libraries using pip:
+2.Install the required libraries using pip:
     pip install tensorflow opencv-python
-Run the gui.py file:
+3.Run the gui.py file:
     python gui.py
-Upload an image using the GUI interface.
+4.Upload an image using the GUI interface.
-Click on the Detect button to analyze and display the recognized sign language gesture.
+5.Click on the Detect button to analyze and display the recognized sign language gesture.